ii/coredns/plugin.md

 If your plugin needs to output a log line you should use the `log` package.
 CoreDNS does not implement log levels.
 The standard way of outputing is: `log.Printf("[LEVEL] ...")`, and LEVEL can be: `INFO`, `WARNING` or `ERROR`.
+In general, logging should be left to the higher layers by returning an error.
+However, if there is a reason to consume the error but notify the user, then logging in the plugin can be acceptable.

 ## Metrics